-Definition for a Unit of Credit - Credits for Associate Degree programs instruction in the presence of an instructor.
+Definition for a Unit of Credit - Credits for Associate Degree programs externship/clinical.
+A "Clock Hour" means a period of 60 minutes with a minimum of 50 minutes of instruction in the presence of an instructor.

 Taylor College awards semester credits for its Associate Degree and Practical Nursing Diploma Programs.
 One semester credit is equivalent to the following: 15 clock hours in theory, or 30 clock hours in lab, or 45 clock hours in externship/clinical.